STRd6/hamlet-compiler/README.md

 HAMLjr separates creating the AST from rendering the output to allow for advanced automagical data binding between HTML elements and data.

-It's like a Knockout.js that will really blow your mind.